sreedharchalavadi/tdk-apache-log-etl/README.md

 ## Project Execution Flow

-#### Goal is to create an ETL pipeline to Load, Etract and Transform the appache http server access logs.
+#### Goal is to create an ETL pipeline to Load, Extract and Transform the appache http server access logs.
 So that we can create analytical reports on the requests.

 #### Steps Executed